redis/redis-doc/topics/modules-api-ref.md

 Note: the module name "AAAAAAAAA" is reserved and produces an error, it happens to be pretty lame as well.

-If there is already a module registering a type with the same name, and if the module name or encver is invalid, NULL is returned.
+If there is already a module registering a type with the same name, the name or encver are invalid, or a mandatory callback is missing, NULL is returned.
 Otherwise the new type is registered into Redis, and a reference of type `RedisModuleType` is returned: the caller of the function should store this reference into a global variable to make future use of it in the